 where V(l) is the number of vertical lines of length l.
-All three can be used as global measures of persistence (e.g., Ramirez-810 Amaro and Figueroa-Nazuno, 2006).
-However, these indices do not a priori discriminate between stationarity and persistence (high values of RR, for instance, could be due to either).
-To do so would require making sure that similar time steps are separated by "0"s in the RP (Figure 14-b).
+All three can be used as global measures of persistence (e.g., Ramirez-Amaro and Figueroa-Nazuno, 2006).
+However, these indices do not a priori discriminate between quasistationarity and persistence (high values of RR, for instance, could be due to either).
+To do so would require making sure that similar time steps are separated by "0" in the RP (Fig. 15b).

 RPs can also detect local recurrence in time.
-With RPs, one can extend the counting approach introduced in section 5.1 to multiple-day sequences of complex multi-dimensional data.
-Specifically, to search for sequences of p steps that recur over periods of q steps $(0 , we can simply define a recurrence index <math>RI{p,q}(t)$ as the number of diagonal lines of length p in the sub-matrix of \mathbf{R} indexed by $[t,t+p] \times [t,t+q]$ (Figure 14-b).
-To make sure that distinct occurrences of the same sequence are separated, we can require diagonals to be separated by a minimum number of days (2 in Figure 14-b).
-It is also possible to allow for short breaks (e.g., 1 step) in the diagonals.
+With RPs, one can extend the counting approach introduced in Sect.
+5.1.1 to multiple-day sequences of complex multi-dimensional data.
+Specifically, to search for sequences of p steps that recur over periods of q steps ($0), we can simply define a recurrence index <math>RI{p,q}(t)$ as the number of diagonal lines of